 Living with interstitial cystitis can cause significant stress and psychological effects.
 Constant sleep deprivation because you have to get up and go to the toilet impacts severely on a patient s well-being.
 Patients may feel tied to the toilet and unable to have a normal life, which also affects their mental health.
 The stigma associated with this kind of condition, coupled with chronic pain, can wear people down.
 Anti-depressants prescribed as a pain moderator may also help improve a patient s psychological state.
 Joining a support group (see above) can help too.

 Most commonly, patients will have symptoms grumbling on and off for years.
 They will undergo a treatment, achieve remission, then find that symptoms return and may have to try something else.
 PBS/IC is a condition that tends to recur.

 A smaller group of patients will progressively lose bladder volume as despite treatment, progressive scarring of the bladder wall occurs, so not only does pain persist, but bladder volume reduces.
-These patients are often candidates for urinary diversion surgery.
+These patients may be candidates for urinary diversion surgery.

 A third group of patients appears to fulfil the diagnostic criteria for PBS/IC at first but recovers completely.
 Urologists believe that if the condition becomes cured it probably was not PBS/IC in the first place.

-Dr Ken Law has a special interest in the the treatment of PBS/IC using GAG layer replacement therapy.
+Dr Ken Law is a gynaecologist with a special interest in the the treatment of PBS/IC using GAG layer replacement therapy.
 For more information and to discuss your specific situation, please contact Dr Ken Law to arrange a consultation at Greenslopes Obstetrics and Gynaecology.